Jamil255/WhatsApp_saas/Architecture.md

 | **Throughput** | ~1,000 jobs/sec | ~10,000 jobs/sec | ~5,000 jobs/sec |
 | **Complexity** | Low | Medium | High |

-> **Why this design?** For a WhatsApp SaaS, throughput of 1,000 msgs/sec is MORE than enough (WhatsApp bans above ~50 msgs/min anyway).
-Using pg-boss means zero extra infrastructure and atomic transactions with our message table.

-> **When to switch?** If you scale beyond 50+ concurrent tenants each sending 1,000+ messages simultaneously, migrate to Redis + Bull.

 ### 2. Why Baileys instead of Meta Official API?